emmetfrancis/phagocyticSpreading/README.md

 All files in this release need to be included in the MATLAB path to run the code.

 Any questions should be directed to me at emmet.a.francis@gmail.com.

+See extra release containing sample videos from publication.
+Preprint also on BiorXiv: https://www.biorxiv.org/content/10.1101/2022.03.01.482589v2